The theft of catalytic converters from cars isn’t a new crime, but it has increased significantly in recent times.

 What is a catalytic converter?

 The catalytic converter is part of the car’s emissions control system.
-Located close to the engine, it cleans up the exhaust gases before they are expelled from the car through the exhaust pipe.
+It cleans up the exhaust gases before they are expelled from the car through the exhaust pipe.
 Its internal elements react with the gases, breaking them down into less harmful substances and water vapour.
 All cars sold in Europe since 1993 have had to be fitted with catalytic converter by law.

 Why are they a target for thieves?